MEET OUR TEACHERS

 OWNER /FOUNDER

 Michelle is a lifelong lover of reading education, with 10 years of Elementary Education classroom experience.
 She graduated from Texas A&M with a degree in Early Childhood Education.
 After years of teaching students to fall in love with reading in Highland Park ISD, she couldn’t ignore the tugging at her heart to do more for the children who needed more.
 Michelle got her Masters of Education in Reading & Writing from SMU and is a licensed Dyslexia Therapist (LDT), Certified Academic Language Therapist (CALT) and a Reading Specialist (K-12).
 For Michelle, teaching isn’t just about imparting knowledge—it’s about touching hearts.
 Guided by this belief, she approaches each student with genuine care and compassion.
-Michelle’s home in Dallas, TX, is filled with love, laughter, and the pitter-patter of tiny feet belonging to her adorable baby girl, Addison, her handsome baby boy, Jackson, and their beloved fur-baby, Bo.
-When she’s not busy teaching, Michelle loves embarking on spontaneous road trips and discovering the wonders of the world around us.
+Michelle’s home in Dallas, TX, is filled with love, laughter, her daughter, Addison, her son, Jackson, and their beloved fur-baby, Bo.
+When she’s not busy teaching, Michelle loves traveling and discovering the wonders of the world around us.

 Ask Michelle about her favorite book, and she’ll enthusiastically share “Love You Forever” by Robert Munsch.
 It’s a tale that never fails to tug at the heartstrings and bring on the waterworks, reminding her of the incredible power words hold.